stferraro/bcv_exchange_rate/README.md

 ### 3. Systray Integration
 - Adds a systray component displaying current USD and EUR rates.
-- Shows rates with four decimal precision, making them precise and easy to read.
+- Shows rates with two decimal precision, making them precise and easy to read.
 - Clicking on a currency opens its corresponding form view for further inspection or editing.

 ### 4. Scheduled Updates (Cron Job)